rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 ---

-## Estimating SQL Server II: Shared DBs
+## Estimating SQL Server II: *Shared DBs*

-This server contains databases used by front and back-end apps, but they do not contain any customer data.
-Several databases contain extracts from the customer data for public-facing websites.
+*Server II* contains databases used by front-end and back-end apps, but they do not contain any customer data.
+Several databases contain extracts from customer databases for the public-facing website.

 ![central server info](sql-central-server-info.png) ![central server utilization](sql-central-utilisation.png)